saule1508/saule1508.github.io/_posts/2019-03-05-libvirt-centos-cloud-image.md

 ## Prepare the iso

 we need to create two files called user-data and meta-data, those two files will be put in the iso.
+Again change pg01 as suits you.

 Since I like to have static IP for my guest, I included the section network-interfaces in the meta-data file.
 If you don't need a fixed IP (or if you prefer to configure it after), remove this section and a few line from the file user-data as well (see below) so that an IP will be assigned via dhcp by libvirt.